ptomulik/testmd/md/README.md

 This action retrieves an array of releases from a remote GitHub repository using GitHub [List releases](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-releases) API.
-By default, complete array of remote releases is returned via action's outputs (in JSON format).
+By default, complete array of remote releases is returned (in JSON format).
 By setting certain options (inputs), the retrieved array may be processed (filtering, sorting, selecting properties, slicing) before it gets assigned to output.

 ## Contents